File Comparison

 On macOS and Windows, file comparison can be performed using built-in utilities, dedicated diff tools, or AI-powered organization apps like Sortio.
 The right approach depends on whether you need a quick spot-check or a deep, content-level analysis across hundreds of files.

-How File Comparison Works
+How File Comparison works in practice

 At its core, file comparison works by reading the contents or attributes of two or more files and evaluating them against each other.
 The simplest form is a byte-by-byte comparison, which checks whether files are binary-identical.
 More advanced methods parse file structure — for example, comparing text documents line by line or analyzing image files pixel by pixel — to produce a detailed report of differences.